MarcinGruchala/android-weather-app/README.md

 There is still a lot of things that can be improved:

-- swipe betwen cities in weather forecast activity
+- swiping between cities in weather forecast activity

-- better backgrouns images
+- better background images

-- percentage chace of rain
+- percentage chance of rain

 - better communication with the user if an error occurs

-- more advanced system of city search box
+- more advanced system of the city search box

+I want to add those features in the future.